Skip to content

 1. The Physical Layer (Rust Backend)

-crates/wardian-coreowns shared paths, SQLite migrations, agent DTOs, and identity lookup so the Tauri app and CLI use the same durable state contract. - PTY Management: Uses
+• Shared Core: crates/wardian-core owns shared paths, SQLite migrations, agent DTOs, and identity lookup so the Tauri app and CLI use the same durable state contract.

-portable-ptyfor cross-platform PTY handles.
-On Windows, it leverageswin32jobto ensure child processes are strictly terminated when the agent session ends. - Provider Adapters: Agent CLIs are integrated behind a Rust provider layer so session spawn, headless execution, and telemetry enrichment can support Gemini, Claude, Codex, and OpenCode without rewriting the rest of the backend.
+• Provider Adapters: Agent CLIs are integrated behind a Rust provider layer so session spawn, headless execution, and telemetry enrichment can support Gemini, Antigravity, Claude, Codex, and OpenCode without rewriting the rest of the backend.
 See Provider Runtime Notes for the provider-specific working-root, skill, and session rules that sit behind this abstraction.

 2. The Logical Layer (Workflow Engine)